resistancefeed/bilious-octo-weasel/README.md

 RAID4: Opearating Systems Design project to create a dynamically loadable kernal module to act as a driver for a virtual RAID4 Ramdisk

-Joshua Beninson Recommendation: Letter of Recommendation
+Econ_OperationTwist: Analyze and explain the affects of Federal Reserve policy for my Intermediate Economics Class

-Econ_OperationTwist: Analyze and explain the affects of Federal Reserve policy for myIntermediate Economics Class
+Joshua Beninson Recommendation: A letter of recommendation about my ability to  learn and implement new concepts quickly